 I began posting links to articles and resources on this topic when I launched Carolyn’s Nonprofit Blog back in 2011.
 I was living in San Antonio, Texas at the time.
-For the first few years, I received numerous email requests for advice from readers about preparing oneself to write, how to focus one’s attention, how to reduce stress and the like.
+For several years, I received email requests for advice from readers about preparing oneself to write, how to focus one’s attention, how to reduce stress and the like.
+I was surprised to learn how stressful writing and blogging were to some!
 I decided to devote more attention to responding.
-That was during the economic decline of the early 2010s, and it was also when “blogging” became popular.

-A decade later, we continue to see societal disruption across the world.
+Today, we continue to see societal disruption across the world.
 Stress is often the byproduct of this state of affairs.
-Hence, I will continue to update this page as I find resources I like for managing stress and for healthy living overall.
+Hence, I will continue to update this page as I find resources that I like for managing stress and for healthy living overall.

 - About.com, “How Can I Clear My Mind?”